rexfilius/booky/README.md

 BookReader Screen
 - Offers play, pause, and stop controls for text-to-speech functionality.
 - When the play button is pressed, the app reads the book content aloud, with options to pause or stop as needed.

-## State Management
-The application leverages [Riverpod](https://riverpod.dev/) for state management, ensuring a scalable, testable, and maintainable codebase.

 ## Project Structure
 ```